-12.7 PRODUCTION
+12.7 Production

 - a.
 The Indigenization Agency shall produce the Airborne Store as per the Standard of Preparation released as a part of the clearance process. - b.
-Quality Assurance aspects during production shall be ensured by the identified QA authority.

-- c.
-Periodic Quality Test (PQT)/Acceptance Tests: The Indigenization Agency shall conduct the necessary tests (PQT & AT) on the Airborne Store produced with the involvement of relevant stakeholders. - d.
+Quality Assurance aspects during production shall be ensured by the identified QA authority. - c.
+Production Quality Test (PQT)/Acceptance Tests: The Indigenization Agency shall conduct the necessary tests (PQT & AT), as applicable on the Airborne Store produced with the involvement of relevant stakeholders. - d.
 Production Deviations: Deviations in the production shall be addressed through a Non-Conformance Review Process (NCRP). - e.
 Modifications: Modifications to the approved SOP shall be handled through a Configuration Change Process (CCP) with relevant stakeholders by the Indigenization Agency.
 Procedure for modifications during production and in-service phase is addressed in Part-2, Chapter 4 of this document.

-12.8 WITHDRAWAL OF CLEARANCE
+12.8 Withdrawal of Clearance